Whippet Temperament & Personality Guide

 The Whippet is known for being a moderate-energy hound breed with a distinctive personality.
 Their unique blend of traits makes them well-suited for the right owner and lifestyle.

-With a typical weight of 25-40 lbs and lifespan of 12-15 yrs, the Whippet requires thoughtful care tailored to their specific breed characteristics.
+Plan for 25-40 lbs of animal and 12-15 yrs of companionship with a Whippet; the breed-specific care considerations are the kind it pays to read up on before day one.
 Originally bred as a scent-tracking and pursuit dog, the Whippet brings centuries of selective breeding into the modern home.

 Living with Family